-Please note: Never include patient information (i.e. protected health information (PHI), patient identified information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violations) in the documentation being submitted to CMS for review.
-This includes attaching HIS-Admission or HIS-Discharge records and sending to CMS via email.
+Note: Never include patient information (i.e. protected health information (PHI), the patient identified information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violations) in the documentation being submitted to CMS for review.
+This includes attaching HIS-Admission or HIS-Discharge records and sending them to CMS via email.
 Email is NOT a secure transmission product and any PHI/PII sent via email will enact security violation protocol prompting involvement by the CMS security offices.

 Review Data Submissions---Helpful Information

 Helpful information on how to review the submitted data is available on the HQRP webpages.

 Reconsideration Request Process Timeline

 Estimated reconsideration process timeline:

 - July - CMS issues notices of non-compliance to hospices that failed to meet the hospice quality reporting requirements.